dector/go-bootstrap/README.md

 ## Setup

+- Replace all `mymyapp` with your mod name.
-- Replace all "mymyapp" with your app name.
-Tweak mod id if needed.
+- Replace all `mymyapp-name` with your app name.

 ## Features